temporalio/documentation/docs/sdk-tutorial-run-your-first-app.md

 ## ![](/img/docs/workflow.png) Application overview

-Each project template mimics a "money transfer" application that has a single [Workflow function](/docs/workflows) which orchestrates the execution of `Withdraw()` and `Deposit()` functions, representing a transfer of money from one account to another.
+Each project template mimics a "money transfer" application that has a single [Workflow function](/docs/workflows) which orchestrates the execution of withdraw and deposit functions, representing a transfer of money from one account to another.
 Temporal calls these orchestrated functions [Activity functions](/docs/activities).

 To run the application you will do the following: